-A new tool has arrived that can help you quickly determine how many life insurance policies your family has in play.
-To find out more, read on.
+The Medical Information Bureau created a tool that can help you quickly determine how many life insurance policies your family has in play.
+To find out more about a new life insurance policy locator service, read on.

-The Medical Information Bureau (MIB) launched their Policy Locator Service to help people uncover whether a policy exists.
+The Medical Information Bureau (MIB) launched its Policy Locator Service to help people uncover whether a policy exists.
 MIB’s industry-wide database can report if an insurer took a policy application for the individual and submitted a query to our fraud detection service.
 It’s that activity that can help point the way to the company or companies that might have issued a life insurance policy.
 According to the MIB, the Policy Locator Service doesn’t guarantee that a policy has been issued, but it points people to the companies that are most likely to have issued coverage.

 To use the Policy Locator Service, a decedent’s surviving spouse, next-of-kin or legal representative must submit an application form with a certified copy of the death certificate.
 Cost of a search is $75 U.S. – and responses usually are returned within ten business days.
 Pretty neat!